 Now I have a clean slate.
 I have no plans until the autumn as all galleries are closed and exhibitions are cancelled or postponed.
 My work is suspended in shows and galleries in Spain and the UK.
 I have spent the past 8 weeks of isolation learning new techniques and beginning a fresh body of work.
 This has been a time for me as an artist to just paint, make art and enjoy being with my family.
 I hope it has been that for all you talented artists and artisans out there too.

 Learn more about Annabel on her website and Instagram.

 Interview posted May 2020

-Browse through more inspiring art and artists on Create Whimsy.
+Browse through more inspiring mixed media on Create Whimsy.